tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者指南/数据安全/服务端加密概述_intl.md

 ## Overview

-Tencent Cloud COS encrypts your data at the object level before data is written to disks in IDCs and decrypts it automatically when you access it.
-The encryption and decryption operations are completed on the server side.
-This encryption can effectively protect static data.
+Tencent Cloud COS encrypts your data at the object level before data is written to IDC disks, and automatically decrypts it when you access data.
+The encryption and decryption operations are completed in servers, and the encryption feature can effectively protect your static data.

 >!
 > - Server-side encryption only supports Beijing, Shanghai, and Guangzhou.